 But what are server logs, and how can they help to realize that goal?

 At the most basic level, server logs are records of events that happen on a site, on the server.
-These events could be anything which occurs in the day-to-day functioning of your site, but the two most common (and the ones that Flywheel keeps for you!) fall into two main categories:
+These events could be anything which occurs in the day-to-day functioning of your site, but the two most common are access logs and error logs.

 As a general rule of thumb, all of these logs will be able to answer these two questions:

 Yep.
-That’s pretty vague, and we’ll get into more concrete examples later on, but before we do that, you might be wondering why you should review the server logs.
+That’s pretty vague, and I’ll get into more concrete examples later on, but before I do that, you might be wondering why you should review the server logs in the first place.

 It’s important to note that the information contained in server logs is similar but different than the information you can get from other analytics services like Google Analytics.